notbenjiie/327Proj/README.md

 - preserve ownership during query processing

 ## How to Run
+note: make sure you have the RDP files from VM instances of both server and client downloaded and opened.
+Those can be found in config.md.

-1. Clone the repo
+1. Clone the repo in both server and client

    git clone https://github.com/notbenjiie/327Proj.git
-3. Install dependencies
+3. Install dependencies on both

-   -python --version ## to ensure you have python installed on the system
+   -python --version ## to ensure you have python installed on the system, if not install it.

    -pip install psycopg2-binary